Emergence of nematic loop-current bond order in Kagome metals near van Hove singularities: Introduction

 Theoretically, various proposals for the origin of the CDW have been put forward, emphasizing electronic \cite{Kiesel2013} or phononic mechanisms \cite{Tan2021,Ferrari2022}.
 However, electronic order and lattice distortions likely go hand-in-hand.
-The CDWs in the Kagome metals are thought to possess charge-bond order (CBO) \cite{Park2021,Christensen2021}, which can be understood as periodic modulations of the inter-site hopping amplitudes, and can be either real or complex.
+The CDWs in the Kagome metals have been associated with charge-bond order (CBO) \cite{Park2021,Christensen2021}, which can be understood as periodic modulations of the inter-site hopping amplitudes, and can be either real or complex.
 Real-valued modulations result in lattice distortions detectable by STM, and have been widely reported.
-More exotic is the so-called loop-current order (LCO), in which complex-valued modulations result in circulating orbital currents reminiscent of the Haldane model \cite{Haldane1988}, giving rise to time-reversal-symmetry-breaking (TRSB) lattice configurations with plaquettes carrying nonzero local flux.
-Some authors have reported TRSB in the CDW state that persists into the superconducting (SC) state with $\mu$SR \cite{Yuarxiv2021,Mielke2022,Graham2024} and anomalous Hall \cite{YuF2021,Jiang2021NatureMat,TazaiPNAS2024} measurements.
-TRSB within the CDW state above $T_c$ was also reported in Magneto-optical Kerr effect (MOKE) measurements \cite{Wu2022PRB,XuY2022}, but remain controversial \cite{Saykin2023,Farhang2023, WangPRR2024}.
+More exotic is the so-called loop-current order (LCO), in which complex-valued modulations result in circulating orbital currents reminiscent of the Haldane model \cite{Haldane1988}, giving rise to TRSB lattice configurations with plaquettes carrying nonzero local flux.
+Some authors have reported TRSB in the CDW state that persists into the superconducting (SC) regime with $\mu$SR \cite{Yuarxiv2021,Mielke2022,Graham2024} and anomalous Hall \cite{YuF2021,Jiang2021NatureMat,TazaiPNAS2024} measurements.
+TRSB within the CDW state above $T_c$ was also reported in Magneto-optical Kerr effect (MOKE) measurements \cite{Wu2022PRB,XuY2022}, but remains controversial \cite{Saykin2023,Farhang2023, WangPRR2024}.
 See also \cite{Guo2022}.